Bibbulmun Track: Track sections

 The track consists of 58 sections and is marked at regular intervals with triangular signs, most of which have a symbol of the Wagyl.
 The Wagyl, or Rainbow Serpent, is a snakelike Dreamtime creature that is a common deity in Noongar culture.
 Each section is approximately one day's walk, except for the northernmost 150 km or so, where the sections consist of half-day walks.
 At the end of each section is either a town or a purpose-built campsite.
 Each campsite consists of a three-sided shelter with wooden sleeping platforms, a water tank, a pit toilet, picnic tables and cleared tent sites.
 In the northern half, most campsites also have a barbecue pit and plate (open fires are banned in the southern section).

 The Bibbulmun Track is almost all through state forest, national parks and other reserves, with only a few small sections of farmland.
 The first half of the track is through the jarrah forests of the Darling Range.
 It then moves through flatter tall karri forests until reaching the coastline near the town of Walpole.
 The remainder of the track is through coastal forest and scrub along the south coast, in some sections routed along sandy beaches.

-The towns the track passes through are Dwellingup, Collie, Balingup, Pemberton, Northcliffe, Walpole and Denmark.
+The towns the track passes through are Dwellingup, Collie, Balingup, Donnelly River Village, Pemberton, Northcliffe, Walpole and Denmark.

 View of the south coast of Western Australia from the Bibbulmun Track, between Denmark and Peaceful Bay.